opendocsg/slw-judgments-backfill/2015_SGHC_165/report.md

 13     The Prosecution argued that the accused’s mental condition should not be accorded undue weight as a mitigating factor.
 It did not deprive him of his judgment and decision-making ability.
 All his acts during the offences showed presence of mind.
 He removed his slippers to avoid making noise, he knew how to subdue the victim and to bring her to a secluded area, he tried to cover his tracks by wiping her private parts and carrying her to the staircase landing and he knew he had to throw away the victim’s mobile phone’s SIM card to avoid detection.
 In any case, the severity of his offences far outweighed the mitigation value of his mental condition.

-14     The Prosecution cited _Mohamed Shouffee bin Adam v PP_ [2014] 2 SLR 998 (“ _Shouffee_ ”) in arguing for consecutive imprisonment terms to be imposed.
+14     The Prosecution cited _Mohamed Shouffee bin Adam v PP_ <span class="citation">[2014] 2 SLR 998</span> (“ _Shouffee_ ”) in arguing for consecutive imprisonment terms to be imposed.
 In that case, Menon CJ held that consecutive sentences would not be appropriate if the various offences involve a single invasion of the same legally protected interest.
 In the present case, the victim’s right to her bodily integrity and her right to property were violated.
 Indeed, this case fell within the illustration mentioned at [33] of the case cited above:

  An illustration will help in making the point.
 Take the example of a date rapist who rapes his unconscious victim and then makes off with her purse.
 Notwithstanding the proximity in time and place in which these offences have been committed, it would be wrong to regard both as forming